mattyoung101/tamara/papers/slides/sandia_presentation.typ

     #image("grad_portrait.jpg", width: 100%)
 ],
 [
-Matt Young, 21 years old from Brisbane, Australia.
+Hi!
+I'm Matt Young, 21 years old from Brisbane, Australia.

 Graduated Bachelor of Computer Science earlier in 2024 from the University of Queensland.

-Currently studying Bachelor of Computer Science (Honours) at UQ, which includes a one year research thesis.
+Currently studying Bachelor of Computer Science (Honours) at UQ, involves one year research thesis.

+Despite the email, thesis is is *not* associated with my employer (Emesent).

-Passionate about digital hardware design, embedded systems, high performance/low-level software/hardware.
+// Passionate about digital hardware design, embedded systems, high performance/low-level software/hardware.
-Might take up a PhD in future :)
+// Might take up a PhD in future :)
 // Looking to in future take up a PhD, and eventually research/work in the area of CPU/GPU/ASIC design, or FPGAs,
 // or similar.
 ]